Japanese writing system: Arabic numerals

 Arabic numerals (as opposed to traditional kanji numerals) are often used to write numbers in horizontal text, especially when numbering things rather than indicating a quantity, such as telephone numbers, serial numbers and addresses.
 Arabic numerals were introduced in Japan probably at the same time as the Latin alphabet, in the 16th century during the Muromachi period, the first contact being via Portuguese navigators.
 These numerals did not originate in Europe, as the Portuguese inherited them during the Arab occupation of the Iberian peninsula.
-See also Japanese numerals.